lizallyn/Pinniped-Gauntlet-Model/README.md

 # Pinniped-Gauntlet-Model
 A modelling tool that combines agent-based and dynamic components to explore adult salmon survival in the face of pinniped predation "gauntlets".

+# Description of Files

+*Project funded by Washington Sea Grant*